kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

   -subj "/CN=Hello" -x509 -extensions ext -keyout key.pem -out crt.pem
 ```

 The command will generate a certificate at `crt.pem` and the key at `key.pem`.
-You can generate the Kuma Secret resources by following the [Secret reference](/docs/0.5.0/documentation/secrets).
+We can generate the Kuma Secret resources by following the [Secret reference](/docs/0.5.0/documentation/secrets).

 :::
 ::::